charoitel/lambda-layer-canvas-nodejs/docs/index.md

 ### Konva support

 [Konva](https://github.com/konvajs/konva) enables high performance animations, transitions, node nesting, layering, filtering, caching, event handling for desktop and mobile applications, and much more.

-### PixiJS support

-[PixiJS](https://github.com/pixijs/pixijs) aims to provide a fast, lightweight 2D library that works across all devices.
-The renderer allows everyone to enjoy the power of hardware acceleration without prior knowledge of WebGL.